dmh2000/telemetry/README.md

-Monitoring Telemetry In The Cloud
+IOT Telemetry : Azure and AWS
 ----------------------------------

 I want to do an experiment.
-Using an IOT device with some sensors on it, I want to be able to monitor them from anywhere I have cellular or wifi access, and send commands to the device.
+Using an IOT device with some sensors on it, I want to be able to monitor them in real time from anywhere I have cellular or wifi access, and send commands to the device.
 The purpose of this experiment is to see what pieces, software and hardware, that need to be in the solution to get it to work.
 (Not necessarily that the result will be particularly useful)

-For this attempt, I have a BeagbleBone Blue that will serve as the IOT device.
-This board has various sensors on it including an IMU with accelerometers, gyros and temperature.
-In addition I have a USB GPS installed on it.
+For this attempt, I have several devices that I can use at the IOT Device : a Beaglebone Black, a Beaglebone Blue, a couple of Raspberry PI's and my development workstation.
+I have a USB GPS I can install on any of these and get position data via the USB serial port it provides.
 Great.
-It will be somewhere it can connect to wifi (no cellular modem on this one) to potentially uplink its status.
+It will be somewhere it can connect to wifi (no cellular modem on this one) to potentially uplink its location.
 Ideally it would be battery powered and have a cellular modem so I could throw it on a vehicle or a person and monitor what they are doing,  but for this round I just want to get see the telemetry data remotely.
 I guess I could strap it to my dog and detect if is sleeping or running around the house.

 # Assumptions
  - the IOT device is behind a NAT router so it can't be accessed directly from the internet
- - the IOT device will provide telemetry of its GPS position, accelerations and orientation
+ - the IOT device will provide telemetry of its GPS position (lat,lon,velocity, time, etc)
  - the monitoring station laptop will be on whatever wifi it has available
  - a web server will be located somewhere on the public internet that can serve the app that monitors the device
  - the web server backend will be able to get the data from the device, somehow
  - the data will be show in real time, with a reasonable latency (a small number of seconds at the most)

-# Functional Design
+# Functional Requirements and Design

 ![alt text](./iot-experiment.png "IOT Experiment Design")

-- the IOT device runs Linux
+- the IOT device runs Linux or Window
+- the IOT device software should be portable to any of my platforms
-- the IOT device app will be implemented with nodejs plus any C++ extensions needed
+- the IOT device app will be implemented with nodejs for portability
 - the web server back end will use nodejs
-- the web front end will be a React app
+- the web front end will be a React app that implements a monitoring and control dashboard
 - the monitoring device is anything with a modern browser
 - because the IOT device is behind a NAT router, it must initiate the connection to the backend web server
 - the connection from laptop to web server will be secured